auth0-samples/laravel/README.md

 These samples demonstrate how to add authentication to Laravel application with Auth0.
 Each folder contains a distinct application so that various Auth0 features can be viewed in isolation.
 You can read about these examples in our [Laravel Quickstart](https://auth0.com/docs/quickstart/webapp/laravel).

-## Embedded Integration Samples

-These samples use Auth0's [universal login page](https://auth0.com/docs/hosted-pages/login) which offers the fastest, most secure, and most feature-rich way to add authentication to your app.

 ## What is Auth0?

 Auth0 helps you to: